davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v002 R-squared on holdout for each continuous variable vs. month
 * OpenMeteoEDA_202306_v002 runFullRF() run for each continuous variable vs. day of year
 * OpenMeteoEDA_202306_v002 R-squared on holdout for each continuous variable vs. day of year
+* OpenMeteoEDA_202306_v002 runFullRF() run for each continuous variable vs. hour of day